ka-iden/hyperOS/README.md

 - [dd](https://www.gnu.org/software/coreutils/manual/html_node/dd-invocation.html) (for creating the bootable image)
 - [gcc (which includes ld)](https://gcc.gnu.org) (for compiling and linking C code, when we get there)

 Due to the fact that many tools such as `dd` are not available or have suitable replacements on Windows, I have switched to using WSL2 for building and running this project.
-If you are on any distribution of linux, you can move ahead and install the tools using your package manager.
+If you are on any distribution of Linux, you can move ahead and install the tools using your package manager.

 ## Building

 To build the project, you can either use the provided `build.sh` script or run the commands manually.
 The script will assemble the `boot.asm` file, create a bootable image, and run it in QEMU.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 NASM is licensed under the [Simplified BSD license](https://github.com/netwide-assembler/nasm/blob/master/LICENSE).
 QEMU is licensed under the [GNU General Public License v2.0](https://gitlab.com/qemu-project/qemu/-/raw/master/LICENSE).
 GNU Coreutils and Binutils (which include tools such as gcc, ld, and dd) are licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).